-Beer, doughnuts and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity
+Beer, doughnuts, and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity

 I believe a combination of incentives and other motivations stand a good chance of helping the U.S. reach herd immunity and ultimately end the pandemic.

-Isabelle Brocas is a professor of economics at the University of Southern California
+Isabelle Brocas is a professor of economics at the University of Southern California.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.